scottpetrovic/life-purpose-calculator/README.md

 ## Some of the features
 - Estimated living expenses at retirement - I always find this hard to quickly get to
 - Breaking apart the phase where you are accumulating wealth, and where you are spending and enjoying your money
-- A lot of normal fields and inputs
+- A lot of normal fields and inputs that exist on most retirement calculators such as inflation rates, contributions, planned retirement age
 - Simplified Social security calculations to see how much you will be making at retirement
 - Effective tax rate calculation based off your pre-tax income
 - Some things to ponder.
 I need to spend more time developing this area

+## Building
+This is a pretty simple Node.js project, vanilla javascript using Vite as the web server.
+If you want to run it, these are the commands once you pull down the source code:

+    npm install
+    npm run dev

 ## Todo
 - Need to spend more time to see if my calculations can be improved, or be more accurate.